camaraproject/Governance/documentation/API-onboarding.md

 - The scope of the proposed API and initial use cases are described and fit in general into the scope of CAMARA.
 - At least one initial Maintainer and one initial Codeowner (could be the same person) is nominated.

-**Transition to Incubated Stage:**
+**Transition to Incubating Stage:**
-To move to the Incubated stage, an API shall:
+To move to the Incubating stage, an API shall:
 1. Have released at least one Initial API version which is implemented by at least one operator (technical validation of the API in real environment).
 2. The repository has participated within a meta-release cycle of CAMARA, which ensures that scope, use cases, documentation and API and test definitions are fully aligned with the requirements for an Initial API version as defined by the Release Management working group (including alignment with latest available [Commonalities](https://github.com/camaraproject/Commonalities) and [Identity and Consent Management (ICM)](https://github.com/camaraproject/IdentityAndConsentManagement) guidelines).
 3. Have at least three committed maintainers listed in `MAINTAINERS.md` who support the API, belonging to three different companies.
 This requirement ensures a wide commitment of the industry in the API(s).
 4. Maintainers of the Sandbox Repository apply for Incubation by opening an issue in the API Backlog working group.
-5. The API Backlog working group will do a pre-check on behalf of the TSC, which will confirm (or not) the inclusion of the repository as Incubated in an existing (preferable) or new CAMARA subproject.
+5. The API Backlog working group will do a pre-check on behalf of the TSC, which will confirm (or not) the inclusion of the repository as Incubating in an existing (preferable) or new CAMARA subproject.

 ---

-### **2. Incubated Stage**
+### **2. Incubating Stage**
-APIs in the Incubated stage have shown early promise with initial adoption and support from multiple contributors.
+APIs in the Incubating stage have shown early promise with initial adoption and support from multiple contributors.

 **Characteristics:**
-- API(s) specified in an Incubated API repository warranty stability and long-term support.
+- API(s) specified in an Incubating API repository warranty stability and long-term support.
-- An Incubated API repository is part of a CAMARA Sub Project with a sub project Wiki Page, mailing list, Slack channel and Zoom meeting for communication.
+- An Incubating API repository is part of a CAMARA Sub Project with a sub project Wiki Page, mailing list, Slack channel and Zoom meeting for communication.
 - **Can release Initial and Stable API versions.**

 **Requirements:**
 - Full compliance with CAMARA governance standards as outlined in [Project Structure and Roles](https://github.com/camaraproject/Governance/blob/main/ProjectStructureAndRoles.md).
 - Scope and use cases are fully documented.
-At this stage, API(s) part of the Incubated repository shall ensure that there is no overlap with any other API in the camera's portfolio, preventing duplicative functionalities to maintain a coherent set of offerings for developers.
+At this stage, API(s) part of the Incubating repository shall ensure that there is no overlap with any other API in the camera's portfolio, preventing duplicative functionalities to maintain a coherent set of offerings for developers.
 - Have at least three committed maintainers listed in `MAINTAINERS.md` who support the API, belonging to three different companies.
 This requirement ensures a wide commitment of the industry in the API(s).
 - Have at least three committed codeowners listed in `CODEOWNERS.md` who support the API, belonging (preferable) to three different companies.
 This requirement ensures that CAMARA Governance is followed.
 - Branch protection is activated in the repository.